MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

   | 2     | Hierarchical neighbourhood prediction as lifting transform |
   | 3     | Uncompressed (PCM)                                         |

+### `--rahtIncreasedBufferPrecisionEnabled=0|1`
+Controls the use of higher precision numbers in buffers for RAHT.
+When it is enabled, it also avoid using fixed point rounding operations during the transform.

 ### `--rahtPredictionEnabled=0|1`
 Controls the use of transform domain prediction of RAHT coefficients from spatially upsampling the DC values of neighbouring parent nodes